Her Majesty Queen Sonja

 The Queen seeks to follow up her interest in social issues to the greatest extent possible, attending conferences and key events for organisations dealing with relevant issues.
 Every year before Christmas Queen Sonja pays visits to institutions for various social groups such as children, vulnerable women, elderly people, the homeless and substance abusers.
 The Queen is also concerned with conditions for immigrant women in Norway.
 She has met with representatives of women with minority backgrounds on many occasions, in connection with conferences, seminars and receptions at the Palace as well as through visits to private homes.
 Queen Sonja is patron of the MIRA Centre for Black, Immigrant and Refugee Women.

 The Queen has a strong commitment to schooling and education.
 In 2005, she took the initiative to establish Queen Sonja’s School Award.
-The award is presented annually to a Norwegian school that has demonstrated excellence in its efforts to promote inclusion and equality.
+The award is presented every other year to a Norwegian school that has demonstrated excellence in its efforts to promote inclusion and equality.
 The award is administered by the Norwegian Directorate for Education and Training, which also appoints a jury to select the year’s recipient.
 The award consists of a cash prize of NOK 250 000 and a signed print by the Queen.

 Queen Sonja has many interests that she combines with her duties as Norway’s First Lady.